 An average consumer-grade GPU has hundreds of cores adapted to perform simple operations quickly and in parallel, while an average consumer-grade CPU has 2–16 cores adapted to complex sequential operations.
 Thus, the GPU is better suited for DL because it provides many more cores to perform the necessary computations faster than the CPU.

 The parallel processing capabilities of the GPU are made possible by dedicating a larger number of transistors to data processing.
-Rather than relying on large data caches and complex flow control, GPUs can hide memory access latencies with computation compared to CPUs.
-This helps avoid long memory access latencies, saves transistors, and, ultimately, benefits highly parallel computations.
+Rather than relying on large data caches and complex flow control, GPUs can reduce memory access latencies with computation compared to CPUs.
+This helps avoid long memory access latencies, frees up more transistors for data processing rather than data caching, and, ultimately, benefits highly parallel computations.

 GPUs also use video DRAM: GDDR5 and GDDR6.
 These are much faster than CPU DRAM: DDR3 and DDR4.